Azure-Samples/azure-sql-db-invoke-external-rest-endpoints/README.md

 Work in progress

+### [Azure OpenAI]

+This sample shows how you can call Azure OpenAI to get text embeddings: https://github.com/azure-samples/azure-sql-db-openai

 ### [Power BI](./power-bi.ipynb)

 The notebook shows how DAX queries can be executed from Azure SQL DB using the `executeQueries` REST endpoint provided by Power BI datasets